rahulstech/android-weather-app/ReadMe.md

 path will be considered relative the domain part.
 So don't prepend `/` in service method url paths.
 For example: if `@GET("/current.json")` then requests to https://api.weatherapi.com/current.json not to https://api.weatherapi.com/v1/current.json .
 - **OkHttpClient Interceptor:** In cases when I need to something for each request, then we can use OkHttpClient `Interceptor` interface to manipulate each request before sending.
 For example: this is project we need to append a `key` query which contains the api key value.
 I added an Interceptor that appends `key` query parameter to each request.
+- **Get ViewModel:** using `ViewModelProvider.get(Class)` I can get and existing view model instance or create if not exists
+- **RecyclerView item click:** to handle recyclerview item click i have used `RecyclerView.OnItemTouchListener` and `GestureDetector`.
+GestureDetector requires a `OnGestureListener`.
+This gesture listener provides different methods to handle different click events like single click, long click etc. finally an instance of OnItemTouchListener to be added to RecyclerView with `addOnItemTouchListener`

 ### Change Log
+- **v2.0**
+ 4 features implemented
+  1. city search and change current weather location
+  2. detailed weather report for current hour
+  3. hourly weather forecast for current date
+  4. 7 days weather forecast for the current weather location

 - **v1.0**
  simple api call and display the current weather report for city **London** on success or log error body if request fails.